MinaGeo/QR-Code-Preprocessor-and-Decoder/README.md

 - Reads QR codes provided it
 - Applies pre-processing techniques on the qr code to enhance image quality
 - Generic pre-processing is applied to the test cases
+- Extract the QR code and remove quite zones
 - Decodes the pre-processed QR code and print the decoded string
 - Decodes only Version 1 QR codes
 - Can decode alphanumeric encoded QR Codes